 Holiday adoption trends and how to choose your pet

-Holiday adoption trends and how to choose your pet - A puppy and child hugging by a Christmas tree
+Holiday adoption trends and how to choose your pet - A border collie lying in a bed of yellow leaves

 The holidays are a hectic time of year.
 It's a time for family gatherings, travel, and gift-giving.
 It's also a peak season for welcoming new furry companions into our homes.